+Executable description

+first_seen datetime # # NU

+First time activity of the executable was recorded on any device.

+id identifier #

+Unique executable identifier

+known_packages string # #

-An application is a executable programs e.g. 'winword.exe'.
-Platforms: W/X id identifier W/X Unique executable identifier known_packages string W/X List of packages known to contain the executable.
-This list is not exhaustive: The presence of a package does not necessarily imply that on a given device the executable was installed through that package. last_seen datetime W/X NU Last time activity of the executable was recorded on any device. name string W/X Executable name platform enum W/X The platform (operating system family) on which the executable is running. storage_policy enum W/X Indicates the event storage policy for the executable.
-Possible values are: all: web requests, connections and executions are stored; connections and executions; executions; executions; none: no activity is recorded. total_active_days day W/X Total number of days the executable was active.
+List of packages known to contain the executable.
+This list is not exhaustive: The presence of a package does not necessarily imply that on a given device the executable was installed through that package.

+last_seen datetime ## NU

+Last time activity of the executable was recorded on any device.

+name string ##

+Executab le n ame )

+platform enum

+storage_policy enum ## É

+Indicates the event storage policy for the executable.
+Possible values are:

+all: web requests, connections and executions are stored; connections and executions; executions; none: no activity is recorded.

+total_active_days day # 🕯 🗆

+Total number of days the executable was active.